In 1976, two analysts at

 parameterized by Alice's open key.
 Also, the (mystery) unscrambling calculation

-parameterized by Alice 's
+parameterized by Alice

 Presently let us check whether